Saidi-Naim/exercise-markdown-group/fel/README.md

 ## Description

-This repo was created to practice writing using markdown language
+This repo was created to practice writing using markdown language.

 For more information regarding markdown language, click [here](markdown.md).